 Pick a Photographer With a Photography Style You Love

-– If you have any inspiration of the type of shots, poses, or lighting you’d like, bring that with you as well and discuss it with the photographer.
-While a good photographer won’t copy another’s work, they can get a better understanding of what you’d like, and you can come up with something totally unique together!
+– If you have any inspiration for the type of shots, poses, or lighting you’d like, bring that with you as well and discuss it with the photographer.
+While a good photographer won’t copy another’s work, they can better understand what you’d like, and you can come up with something unique together!

-– If you have a special request like wanting to have your freckles removed, or your eye color changed, let them know that before hand too, otherwise many photographers just enhance your natural beauty instead of making you look like a different person.
-Again, select a photographer with lots of examples of their work, so you can ensure you like their quality, style of photography, editing style, etc.
+– If you have a special request like wanting to have your freckles removed or your eye color changed, let them know that beforehand, otherwise many photographers enhance your natural beauty instead of making you look like a different person.
+Again, select a photographer with lots of examples of their work so that you can ensure you like their quality, style of photography, editing style, etc.

 Read the Contract You Are Given

 Read their contract before signing as well.
-Contracts are legally binding agreements between photographers and their clients that outline when you can expect your images to be delivered, payment deadlines, how many photos you will receive, any extras that come in the package such as albums or prints (which are generally sold seperately), how you’re allowed to use the photos (on social media, if you’re allowed to enter them into contests, etc.), whether or not you’re allowed to manipulate, edit, or crop the photos, how many outfit changes or locations you will be shooting at, etc. Contracts exist to ensure that you and the photographer are protected and that both parties get what is expected from the other person, in a timely manner.
+Contracts are legally binding agreements between photographers and their clients that outline when you can expect your images to be delivered, payment deadlines, how many photos you will receive, any extras that come in the package, such as albums or prints (which are generally sold separately), how you’re allowed to use the photos (on social media, if you’re allowed to enter them into contests, etc.), whether or not you’re allowed to manipulate, edit, or crop the photos, how many outfit changes or locations you will be shooting at, etc. Contracts exist to ensure that you and the photographer are protected and that both parties promptly get what is expected from the other person.
 Should any issues arise, refer to the contract and know that it sets the expectations for your shoot.